movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 durability operation; silently ignoring an unsupported cache-sync ioctl is not an acceptable policy for btrfs commits.

+Steps 6 and 7 now have an extent-buffer implementation, but no transaction commit caller invokes it yet.
+It must be called only after item mutation, delayed references, accounting, and root updates have reached their final state, and before the first device cache flush and superblock publication.

 ## VFS operation order

 Implement user-visible operations only after the transaction, allocator, and